TranNhatTan14/Obsidian/Work/Roles.md

 Xác định rõ được công việc mình muốn thực hiện giúp hạn chế lan man

 # Yes
-## Machine Learning Operations

-- Manages the deployment, monitoring, and optimization of AI/ML models in production environments.
-## Machine Learning Engineer

-The machine learning engineer is responsible for deploying the model.
-Having clear roles and responsibilities leaves no confusion as to who does what, which can greatly speed up the lifecycle.

-Focuses specifically on machine learning frameworks, libraries (e.g., TensorFlow, PyTorch), and algorithms.
-Their expertise lies in tuning models, feature engineering, and optimization.

-Designs and implements machine learning systems and algorithms.

 ## Data Scientist